tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   * Execute sales and investment projections

 Explain to students that the mathematical and statistical content in this unit may seem heavy and difficult to digest at first.
+However, it's just a learning curve, which can be mastered with perserverance.

-However, supplementary guides and resources will be provided to ensure everyone understands the approaches and technologies being used.
+* Reassure students that supplementary guides and resources will be provided to ensure everyone understands the approaches and technologies being used.

+* Remind students that they can reach out to TAs and yourself, attend office hours, and collaborate amongst themselves to review the material.

+If time remains, engage students by asking the following question:

+* So far, we've already forecasted trends in cumulative returns; simulated the market; and analyzed ticker prices, personal budgets, and sale prices.
+How will using machine learning be any different than the techniques we've already used (i.e. Monte Carlo)?

+  * **Answer** Machine learning would eliminate the need for us to manage the configurations/parameters used when analyzing and simulating data for predictions.
+The simulation would use previous configurations to self learn and identify future configurations to use.

+  * **Answer** The machine learning community has developed additional statistical models and algorithms that could be used to make the analysis we've already done more robust and accurate.
+Instead of using techniques we've already seen for tasks like sampling and linear regression (i.e. Monte Carlo), alternate machine learning ones can be leveraged.

+  * **Answer** Machine learning models learn from each event.
+Machine learning models are able to make more accurate and precise predictions.

+If there is time left over, illustrate that the marriage of **time series analysis** and **machine learning** by presenting the following scenario:

+* Imagine working on an application that recommends the best investment opportunities for a portfolio based off of the trades made by a day trader.
+Time series analysis would be required to analyze the data based off of specific intervals, and a machine learning algorithm could be used to have the application learn from previous trades and predict what tickers would be of most interest to the trader.

+  * Explain that this type of analysis is considered Predictive Analytics, a form of advanced analytics that leverages statistical models, machine learning, and artificial intelligence to enable data-driven decision making.

+  * Communicate that predictive analytics can also be used to predict real estate prices, forecast economic trends and sentiment, predict sentiment and attrition, and a range of other future outcomes based off of historical data points.

+Ask students if there are any questions before moving forward.
+Answer one or two, and then ask students to save and bring up any additional questions during the next review activity.

+### .
+Instructor Do: Review Homework (10 min)

 ### .
 Instructor Do: Time Series Basics (10 min)